-There is no doubt that Little Richard has had all sorts of gay experiences.
-In 1995, he told Penthouse Magazine that he was gay:
+There is no doubt that Little Richard had all sorts of gay experiences.
+In 1995, he told Penthouse magazine that he was gay:

 “I’ve been gay all my life and I know God is a God of love, not of hate.
 How can I put down the fisherman when I’ve been fishing all my life?”